DavutHaxor/Bootin/README.md

 # Usage

-Just run the script hehe (make sure you have `ffmpeg` installed beforehand!).
+Just run the script hehe (make sure you have `ffmpeg` and `zip` installed beforehand!).
 Read below only if you are interested in script.

 ```bash